darkhelmet125/CPSC_486_Assign_2/README.txt

 Notes:
 Assignment compiles with 1 warning.
 Warnings:
 	-'gluLookat' is deprecated as of 10.9, use GLKMatrix4MakeLookAt I tried to implement the GLKMatrix4 functions from the GLKit.framework and it broke my program so it was not included.
+There is a slight glitch where occassionally squares will not bounce off of walls but move along them.
+After some distance they bounce off correctly and it functions as normal.
+The program also stutters a bit so it's not as smooth as it should be.